csci3320/fall2020/Interview.md

 - What are the role of prime numbers in a hash function?

 - Give an example of a hash function (consider java.lang.String)

+- What is separate chaining in a hash table?

+- With separate chaining, how big does a hash table have to be to keep look up times O(1)?

+- What is rehashing?